AltGr key: Some notes

+Finland

+The new Finnish keyboard standard of 2008 (SFS 5966) was designed for easily typing 1) Finnish, Swedish, Danish and Norwegian; 2) Nordic minority languages and 3) European Latin letters (based on MES-2, with emphasis on contemporary proper nouns), without needing engravings different from those on existing standard keyboards of Finland and Sweden.
+AltGr and dead diacritic keys are extensively used, although letters of Finnish and Swedish are mostly provided as normal keys.

 France

 On AZERTY keyboards, AltGr enables the user to type the following characters:

 Germany

 On German keyboards, AltGr enables the user to type the following characters, which are indicated on the keyboard: